Bill Clinton slams Trump as selfish, vengeful and old in DNC speech

 Pelosi, who went willingly into her new backbencher position, was seen as a key player involved in pushing Biden towards making the decision to step down from the Democratic ticket last month.

-Harris’s running mate Tim Walz is the keynote speaker for the next-to-last night of the convention; Harris herself will deliver her address on the final night Thursday evening.
+Harris’s running mate Tim Walz was the keynote speaker for the next-to-last night of the convention; Harris herself will deliver her address on the final night on Thursday.

 Join our commenting forum